Shendidy/Ranking-Poker-Hands/README.md

         - @fh  = Full House
         - @f   = Flush
         - @s   = Straight
-        - @thk = THree of a Kind
+        - @tk = Three of a Kind
         - @tp  = Two Pairs
         - @p   = Pair
   - check initial total
   - check any combination and their kicker card value
-    - for pair: make a method to check if any 2 cards have the same number
+    - for pair: make a method to check if any 2 cards have the same number (this method will only return the first pair it finds even if the hand has 2 pairs)
     - for 2 pairs: make a method to check if there are 2 of pair matches (use the same method for pair but see if you have 2 different pairs)
     - for three of a kind: make a method to check if any 3 cards have the same number
     - for straight: make a method to check if the 5 numbers are consecutive and the suits are not all the same.